viv661/Company-Policy-Explainer-Chatbot-GenAI-/README.md

 Generates accurate answers using an LLM

-**Project Structure**
-chatbot/
-├── data/                # PDF documents (policies)
-│   └── .gitkeep
-├── faiss_db/            # Vector database (FAISS)
-│   └── .gitkeep
+Project Structure (Explanation)

+data/
+This folder contains the company policy PDF documents used by the chatbot as a knowledge source.
+The .gitkeep file is included to ensure the folder is tracked by GitHub even when no PDFs are present.

+faiss_db/
+Stores the FAISS vector database, which holds embeddings generated from the policy documents.
+These embeddings enable fast and accurate document retrieval during chatbot queries.
+A .gitkeep file is used to preserve the folder structure in the repository.

+input.py
-├── input.py             # PDF ingestion & vector creation
+Handles PDF ingestion and preprocessing.
-├── c.py                 # Chatbot logic / main execution file
+It loads policy documents, splits text into chunks, generates embeddings, and stores them in the FAISS vector database.

+c.py
+The main chatbot execution file.
+It loads the vector database, processes user queries, retrieves relevant document chunks, and generates responses using an LLM.

-├── requirements.txt     # Project dependencies
+requirements.txt
+Lists all Python dependencies required to run the project, ensuring easy setup and reproducibility.

-└── README.md            # Project documentation
+README.md
+Provides comprehensive documentation about the project, including setup instructions, architecture, and usage details.

 **Technologies Used**